Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Esophagus and Stomach/Esophageal Cancer.md

 It has risk factors similar to [[Gastro-oesophagus Reflux Disease (GORD)]]

 ### Squamous Cell Carcinoma
 Squamous cell carcinoma occurs in the mid esophagus.
-It occurs due to foods trigge
+It occurs due to foods triggering irritation

 ### Barrett's Esophagus
 It is **metaplasia** of esophagus, from *squamous epithelium* to *intestinal epithelium* caused due to long-standing [[Gastro-oesophagus Reflux Disease (GORD)]] and chronic inflammation.
 It increases risk of [[#Adenocarcinoma]]